unchainedshop/unchained/docs/source/config/email-template.md

 Internally unchained uses [mjml format](https://documentation.mjml.io/) or simple text for email templating.

-first import `MessagingDirector` from `unchained:core-messaging`. for demonstration purpose lets just use simple text based template but feel free to create full fledge [mjml format](https://documentation.mjml.io/) template or use any other kind of rendering engine.
+first import `MessagingDirector` from `@unchainedshop/core-messaging`. for demonstration purpose lets just use simple text based template but feel free to create full fledge [mjml format](https://documentation.mjml.io/) template or use any other kind of rendering engine.
 See the existing templates for reference.

 ```
-import { MessagingDirector } from 'meteor/unchained:core-messaging';
+import { MessagingDirector } from '@unchainedshop/core-messaging';

 const template = `
 Hello, thank you for visiting Unchained store {{date}} We hope you become part of our community in the future :).